Milan Metro: History

 The first stage of the Line 5 (the first automated line of the network), covering the 4.1 km from Bignami to Zara, in the northern part of the municipality, opened on 10 February 2013.
 The 1.9 km second stage, from Zara to Garibaldi FS, opened on 1 March 2014.
 The 7 km third stage, from Garibaldi FS to San Siro Stadio, in the west of the city, opened on 29 April 2015, with some intermediate stations not in service at that time; as of November 2015, all the stations have been opened.

 The metro replaced several interurban tram routes of the original Società Trazione Elettrica Lombarda (STEL) tramlines, in particular the Line 2 to Gessate.

-In November 2022, the first six stations of the automated line 4 were opened, from Linate airport to Dateo; it was the first metro line to be inaugurated without any connection to the rest of the system, instead relying on a connection to the suburban railway network at Dateo railway station; the line was extended in 2023 to San Babila, linking it to line 1, and in 2024 to San Crisforo FS, another railway station, in the city west.
+In November 2022, the first six stations of the automated line 4 were opened, from Linate airport to Dateo; it was the first metro line to be inaugurated without any connection to the rest of the system, instead relying on a connection to the suburban railway network at Dateo railway station; the line was extended in 2023 to San Babila, linking it to line 1, and in 2024 to San Cristoforo FS, another railway station, in the city west.